 What is swaddling?

 Swaddling is the practice of wrapping a blanket tightly around your babies body.
-The cocoon effect of the snug fitting blanket can resemble the mothers womb and helps soothe your baby to sleep.
+The cocoon effect of the snug fitting blanket can resemble the mother’s womb and helps soothe your baby to sleep.

 It may surprise you that swaddling isn’t a new phenomenon.
-In fact the practice has existed for over 4000 years.
-In biblical times cloth held tight by bandage like strips were used to swaddle babies.
+In fact, the practice has existed for over 4000 years.
+In biblical times cloth held tight by bandage-like strips were used to swaddle babies.

 Why should you swaddle your baby?

-Research shows that swaddling not only keeps your baby warm and comfortable, but can also assist in a better longer sleep.
+Research shows that swaddling not only keeps your baby warm and comfortable but can also assist in a better longer sleep.
 Swaddling prevents babies one from startling themselves awake which can result in you getting a longer chunk of sleep.

 What do I need to swaddle my baby?

-For swaddling you have two choices.
+For swaddling, you have two choices.
 You can either buy a purpose designed fitted swaddle wrap or you can do it the old way, with a blanket.
 Which is right for you comes down to personal preference.

 The Swaddle Blanket

 If you are going to use a blanket to swaddle your baby you will want to make sure that it is made of a breathable material like cotton.
-This will help air circulate around your baby’s body and prevent over heating.
+This will help air circulate around your baby’s body and prevent overheating.

-The disadvantages of using a blanket to swaddle is that you will need to perfect the technique for it to be effective.
+The disadvantages of using a blanket to swaddle are that you will need to perfect the technique for it to be effective.
 You do not want the blanket too tight or you can harm your baby.
 Too loose and the blanket will unfurl and the swaddling effect is lost.

 Instructions on how to swaddle with a blanket are located further down in this guide.
 Once the technique is perfected, you will be able to swaddle your baby quickly and effortlessly.

 When shopping for a blanket suitable to swaddle try to stick to natural fibers such as cotton or bamboo.
-Swaddle blankets made of muslin, an open weave, light-weight cotton fabric that breaths incredibly well.
+Swaddle blankets made of muslin, an open weave, light-weight cotton fabric that breathes incredibly well.
 Perfect for keeping your baby swaddled in comfort.